sql-bi/Bravo/README.md

 Bravo is in public preview.
 We plan to write documentation and more instructions about the code before the final release (1.0).

 ### Installation Requirements
-Bravo requires a 64-bit Windows operating system.
-You can install Bravo on the following Windows platforms:
+Bravo requires a 64-bit Windows operating system and can run on all OS versions supported by Power BI Desktop ([Windows 8.1 / Windows Server 2012 R2, or later](https://docs.microsoft.com/en-us/power-bi/fundamentals/desktop-get-the-desktop#minimum-requirements)).
- - Windows 11
- - Windows 10 version 1809 (build 17763) or higher
- - Windows Server 2019 or higher
+Bravo could also run on Windows 7 SP1 and Windows Server 2012, even though it is not supported and not tested by the development team.

 ### How to Help with Translations